-Middle Market Growth (ACG Publication) interviews Elie Azar, founder of White Wolf Capital LLC.
+Middle Market Growth (ACG Publication) interviews Elie Azar, founder of White Wolf Capital.
 Elie Azar is a seasoned private equity professional, drawing on a career that spans over 20 years of M&A and private equity investing experience.

 MIDDLE MARKET GROWTH: Does your firm have a playbook for aligning management interests with those of investors?